goabstract/Marketing-for-Engineers/README.md

 ## 🛠 How to Use and Contribute

 For getting needed advice, please:
 * Go through our Table of Contents.
 To help you navigate, we`ve added brief overviews of every marketing category.
-Also, content titles are displayed as clearly as possible (so it will tell you the context and how you can benefit from it).
+Also, contfent titles are displayed as clearly as possible (so it will tell you the context and how you can benefit from it).
 * Search for a keyword or phrase (for example, “Product Hunt”, “Facebook”, “Blog”).
 * Ask [Lisa](https://twitter.com/LisaDziuba) on Twitter.